sezanzeb/input-remapper/readme/usage.md

 the benefit of being compatible to all display servers, but means the environment will ultimately decide which character to write.

+## Analog Axis

+It is possible to map analog inputs to analog outputs.
+E.g. use a gamepad as a mouse.
+For this you need to create a mapping and recorde the input axis.
+Then go to `Advanced Input Configuration` and select `Use as Analog`.
+Make sure to select a target which supports analog axis and switch to the `Analog Axis` tab.
+There you can select an output axis and use the different sliders to configure the sensitivity, non-linearity and other parameters as you like.

+It is also possible to use an analog output with an input combination.
+This will result in the analog axis to be only injected if the combination is pressed

 # External tools

 Repositories listed here are made by input-remappers users.
 Feel free to extend.
 Beware,